rusersdelhi/MeetupResources/events/Meetup_July_2019_BlueTokai/Notes.md

 - Blog for the meetup - Vivek & Apoorv
 - Github - Apoorv
 - Content Document - Himanshu
-- Communication with Rladies / Other useR groups - Shrisht
+- Communication with Rladies / Other useR groups - Shrishti

 #### Operations